Orvid/php-zmq/README.md

 Currently the extra functionality in the PECL extension that was enabled by the use of [CZMQ](http://czmq.zeromq.org/) is not supported.
 This may be supported at some point in the future, but was ignored completely when doing the original port.

-ZMQSocketObject needs to implement sweep
+ZMQSocket needs to implement sweep for context_obj, and it's data, ZMQSocketData in the hash sets.
+ZMQPoll needs to sweep as well.

-Need to register ZMQContextObject as native data
+Need to implement ZMQPollData::add with Resources.